Belize International Foundations

 Once a Belize foundation is established and has become a legal entity, it is subsequently not owned by anybody.
 Foundations can be established for a variety of reasons, but predominantly for commercial, charitable or individual usage.

-Legal formation: The formation of an offshore foundation in Belize is regulated by the International Foundation Act 2010.
+Legal formation: The formation of an international foundation in Belize is regulated by the International Foundation Act 2010.
 Under the law, a foundation may be established for any period or for an indefinite period.
-A Foundation Charter is the official document of the Belize offshore foundation that must be drawn up to include detailed information relating to the powers, form of resolutions and the signing authority of the foundation.
+A Foundation Charter is the official document of the Belize international foundation that must be drawn up to include detailed information relating to the powers, form of resolutions and the signing authority of the foundation.
 Re-domiciliation of a foreign foundation into Belize is accepted.

 Founder: The founder is the individual or group who sets up the foundation and transfers their property into it.
-A Belize offshore foundation may have more than one founder.
+A Belize international foundation may have more than one founder.
 A founder may also act as a beneficiary of the foundation that he establishes.
 The founder is not required to be resident of Belize or a registered agent.

 Beneficiaries: The beneficiary of a foundation is the person who is entitled to benefit from the formation of the structure.
 The Foundation Charter will specify how the beneficiary or beneficiaries will benefit from the foundation formation.
 The beneficiaries are not required by law to be resident of Belize.